box/developer.box.com/content/guides/webhooks/v2/limitations-v2.md

 ### OAuth 2.0

-For webhooks created with OAuth 2.0 Auth app, the session is expired when both the access token and the refresh token for the user and app used for creating that webhook expire.
+For webhooks created with OAuth 2.0 Auth app, the session expires when both the access token and the refresh token for the user and app used for creating that webhook expire.